Bokang-ctrl/Telco-Customer-Churn-Prediction/README.md

 DATASET

 The dataset used in this project contains information about customers and whether they churned or not.
-It includes features such as services subscribed to, tenure, and monthly charges.
+It includes features such as services subscribed to, tenure, monthly charges and more.

 METHODOLOGY